nealbarshes/nealbarshes.github.io/index.md

 </head>

-As an academic vascular surgeon, I work to develop cost-effective, resilient and equitable strategies to prevent leg amputations.
+As an academic vascular surgeon, I work to develop cost-effective, resilient, and equitable strategies to prevent leg amputations.

 This contains a portfolio of resources I am sharing to help others interested in reducing the rate of leg amputations.